EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 ## Structure

-There will be three directories in the `data` directory after running the tool:
+There will be three directories in the `data` directory after running the code:

 ```
 .